-- extensions to a semi-detached or terraced house that abut the boundary of another house, should project no more than 1.5 metres.
-A greater projection may be acceptable for detached houses; - the shape and projection of the extension should remain subordinate in views along the street and maintain the harmony or balance between existing houses.
-It should respect the architectural integrity of groups of homes. - the extension should maintain the amount of parking space available on the site below our adopted maximum standards specified in the Parking Provision and Sustainable Transport SPD.
-Where the extension incorporates a garage it should ensure a minimum distance of 5.5 metres between the garage doors and the back edge of the footway, so that a parking space is retained.
+extensions to a semi-detached or terraced house that abut the boundary of another house, should project no more than 1.5 metres.
+A greater projection may be acceptable for detached houses;

+the extension should maintain the amount of parking space available on the site below our adopted maximum standards specified in the Parking Provision and Sustainable Transport SPD.
+Where the extension incorporates a garage, it should ensure a minimum distance of 5.5 metres between the garage doors and the back edge of the footway, so that a parking space is retained.